-Tony Elischer Foundation is governed by a board of trustees.
-These five individuals founded the charity and direct its aims and work.
+The Elischer Foundation is governed by a board of trustees.
+These four individuals founded the charity and direct its aims and work.
 The day to day running is undertaken by the Foundation Director who manages the application processes, liaises with mentors and mentees and runs the day to day operations.

 Michelle has senior management experience in both the commercial and not-for-profit sectors.
 She joined the not-for-profit sector in 1993 and has worked a wide range of causes spanning heritage, education and mainstream charity.
 She has been part of the THINK Consulting Solutions’ team since 2005 and became Managing Director in 2015.

 “My first experience of Tony was in 1993, when he spoke at the British Red Cross Fundraising Conference.
 I was struck and inspired by his infectious energy and enthusiasm on that occasion and subsequently on countless others.
 I feel privileged to have benefitted so much from Tony’s experience and advice working as part of his team at THINK and know that individuals and the fundraising sector as a whole will be enriched by the support the Foundation can offer.”

 Once a keen rugby player and now an equally keen supporter, Finbarr has worked in financial services since 1980, gaining a wealth of knowledge with some of the UK’s largest financial providers.
 A director of Boyd Coughlan Ltd since its establishment in 1994 and latterly of Mattioli Woods, Finbarr focuses not only on individual asset management but also corporate employee benefits solutions.
 These companies include many charities – WaterAid, Plan International, Medical Detection Dogs and Alzheimer’s Disease International to name but a few.